Skip to content

 According to the State Bar of Nevada, which is where O.J.
 Simpson’s death occurred, any estates with a cumulative value of $20,000 or more must be probated.

 While there is little information available about the value of the O.J.
 Simpson estate, it is safe to assume it is worth more than $20,000, and therefore, must be probated.
-This is likely why Malcolm LaVergne, the executor of Simpson’s estate, has changed his tune since his previous inflammatory remarks.
+This is likely why LaVergne, the executor of Simpson’s estate, has changed his tune since his previous inflammatory remarks.
 He’s likely discovered that if there are debts Simpson owes, they will need to be paid during probate.

 “This is the first time I have been an executor of an estate, so the process has been a learning curve that I have to do very quickly because of the circumstances of this case,” LaVergne noted in a statement.
 “My intention is to keep the rhetoric and hyperbole down, and the actions to wind up Mr. Simpson’s estate the focus.”